neildahiya/neildahiya/content/lines/index.md

 ***

 _We're not friends, not enemies.
-Just strangers with memories_
+Just strangers with memories._

 ***

-_Melancholy is the happiness of being sad_
+_Melancholy is the happiness of being sad._

 ***